Rights of Tenants: Sale or Foreclosure of Building

 From May 2009 through December 2014, a federal law gave additional protections to renters living in foreclosed buildings.
 But that law has ended.
 Maine law does offer tenants in foreclosed buildings some notice protections.
 If the bank - or lender - takes the building back from your landlord, it must notify you in writing about the change in ownership.
 But this notice is not required until the lender has gotten a final court judgment in the foreclosure case.

 A typical foreclosure - from initial notice to final court judgment - can take several months, sometimes years.
-At any time during the foreclosure process, your landlord is still responsible for the building and its tenants.
+Your landlord is still responsible for the building and its tenants during the foreclosure process.
 He can also bring an eviction action, following all of the normal eviction rules.
 This means that your original landlord can bring an eviction until such time as the court grants a change in ownership through the foreclosure action.
-At that point in time, the the bank assumes responsibilities for the building and its tenants - along with the power to evict.
-Typically, the bank then sells the building to a new owner, who would then become your landlord.
+At that point in time, the bank assumes responsibilities for the building and its tenants - along with the power to evict.
+The bank is required to give tenants written notice of the court's foreclosure order.
+The notice can be mailed, served by sheriff, or posted at each entrance to the building.
+The bank can bring an eviction action in court 21 days (or more) after giving that notice.
+Typically, the bank then sells the building to a new owner, who would then become your landlord if you are still living in the building.
 Again, this new owner either:

 - assumes your lease, if you have one,